frantisekstanko/my-home/README.md

 ### How to track changes and edit everything to your liking

-In `~/.config/updater/profiles/`, a profile for this install was created.
+In `~/.config/updater/profiles/`, a profile for this install is created.
 The profile contains 2 important files:

 - `.env` - the main configuration of this profile.
 You can edit this file whenever you want by executing